About Me

 In my free time, I teach Capoeira at the Associação de Capoeira Descendente do Pantera (ACDP) – where I am also known as Contramestre Camaleão – and play samba with Wombatuque.

-I acknowledge the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands I live, work, teach, and learn.
+I acknowledge the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands I live, work, learn, and teach.
 I respectfully acknowledge their Ancestors and Elders, past and present.
-I also acknowledge the Traditional Custodians and their Ancestors of the lands and waters across Australia.
+I also acknowledge the Traditional Custodians and their Ancestors of the lands, waters, and skies across Australia, and their connection to Country.

 Interests